devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

 -------------------

 |spec| specifies a set of standard properties for device nodes.
 These
 properties are described in detail in this section.
-Device nodes defined by |spec| (see Chapter :ref:`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties.
-Chapter :ref:`chapter-device-bindings` describes the representation of specific devices and may also specify additional requirements.
+Device nodes defined by |spec|
+(see :numref:`Chapter %s <chapter-device-node-requirements>`) may specify additional requirements or constraints regarding the use of the standard properties.
+:numref:`Chapter %s <chapter-device-bindings>` describes the representation of specific devices and may also specify additional requirements.

 .. note:: All examples of devicetree nodes in this document use the